-Students who are identified as being in a high-risk population for serious complications from COVID-19 because of a medical condition students who may request assessment and accommodations be under Section 504 and/or an alternative a quarantine order to stay home, by offering such students independent study or other instructional methoddelivery channels that allows the student to continue receiving instruction off-campus.
+Students who are identified as being in a high-risk population for serious complications from COVID-19 because of a medical condition may request assessment and accommodations under Section 504 and/or an alternative instructional method that allows the student to continue receiving instruction off campus.

-When a student is absent, the student's parent/guardian shall notify the school of the reasonfor the absence.
-A physician's verification of a student's illness or quarantine may besubmitted, but is not required.
+When a student is absent, the student's parent/guardian shall notify the school of the reason for the absence.
+A physician's verification of a student's illness or quarantine may be submitted, but is not required.

-If a student would otherwise be required to attend on-campus instruction but is kept home by the parents/guardians dueto participate in the instructional program to concerns for the welfare of their child, the principal or designee shall work with the student and parent/guardian to find alternative means of instruction, which may include distance or blended learning, independent study, printed class assignments, or other reasonable means.
+If a student would otherwise be required to attend on-campus instruction but is kept home by the parents/guardians due to concerns for the welfare of their child, the principal or designee shall work with the student and parent/guardian to find alternative means of instruction, which may include distance or blended learning, independent study, printed class assignments, or other reasonable means.